Toilet Böys (album)

-Toilet Böys was the final studio album by the NYC punk band, the Toilet Böys.
+Toilet Böys is the most recent studio album by the NYC punk band, the Toilet Böys.
 A reviewer best described the album as the following;

 According to lead-guitarist Sean, due to limited studio time, this album had a much more 'poppy' sound as opposed to their older, crunchier albums.
 He attributed this to the album's extensive use of Pro Tools.